oracle-livelabs/database/kubernetes-for-oracledbas/setup-iam/setup-iam.md

     </copy>
     ```

+    Press "return" to ensure commands have run.

-## Task 4: Apply Compartment Policies to the Group
+## Task 4: Apply Policies to the Group

 A *Policy* specifies who can access which OCI resources, and how.
 A *Policy* simply allows a *Group* to work in certain ways with specific types of resources in a particular compartment.
 In database terms, this is the process of granting privileges (*Policy*) to a role (*Group*) against a specific schema (*Compartment*).